matthew-andrews/mattandre.ws/source/_posts/make-for-hipsters.md

 Most tools fall into one of two types.
 Tools that are nice to use and tools that are ubiquitous.
 Make is the second type.
 Initially released in 1977, it has stubbornly refused to go away for four decades.

 For our front end projects at the FT we built an incredibly powerful suite of [gulp-based build tools](https://github.com/Financial-Times/origami-build-tools) (and then wrapped them in an even more [feature-rich set of build tools](https://github.com/Financial-Times/next-build-tools/)).
 But, with an ever increasingly large dependency tree, they started to take more and more minutes to install.
-That was fine when we were making use of all their features, but often when we were building little prototypes or simple APIs we didn’t really need Sass or Gulp but ended up depending on it away because it was all bundled together.
+That was fine when we were making use of all their features, but often when we were building little prototypes or simple APIs we didn’t really need Sass or Gulp but ended up depending on it anyway because it was all bundled together.

 When we started migrating some parts of our apps to AWS Lambda, which for the types of functions we were building, has no front end, forcing developers to install and use these gulp based tools on every build seemed crazy.